-ACC 110 Principles of Financial Accounting 3 semester credits 3/0/0 If accounting is the language of business, then this is where you learn how to speak it!
+ACC 110 Principles of Financial Accounting

+If accounting is the language of business, then this is where you learn how to speak it!
 Coverage of basic financial accounting concepts, including accounting cycle and recording and presenting data through formal financial statements, is presented.
 An emphasis is placed on application of financial accounting concepts to business activities and usage of information technology in accounting and operations support.
 This course may be taken online or face to face.
 Prerequisite(s): None.